Friends: Broadcast

+In the 1990s, while Friends was still running on NBC, many free local broadcast networks throughout the US bought the syndication rights to broadcast rerun episodes lasting well into the 2000s even after the series officially ended on NBC, however by the 2010s this was discontinued.
+Since then, rerun episodes of the series have been exclusively available only on paid entertainment services such as American cable TV or paid streaming services.
+Reruns of the series currently are not available on any FAST streaming platforms or free broadcast networks.

 In fall 2001, Warner Bros.
 Domestic Cable made a deal with sister network TBS (both were owned by Time Warner) to air the series in rerun syndication.
 Warner Bros.
 Domestic Cable announced that it had sold additional cable rights to Friends to Nick at Nite which began airing in the fall of 2011 (unlike the TBS and broadcast syndication airings, Nick at Nite broadcasts of the series, which began airing as part of a seven-night launch marathon on September 5, 2011, replace the end credit tag scenes with marginalized credits featuring promotions for the series and other Nick at Nite programs).
 Warner Bros. was expected to make $200 million in license fees and advertising from the deal.
 Nick at Nite paid $500,000 per episode to air the episodes after 6 pm.
 ET for six years through fall 2017.
 In syndication until 2005, Friends had earned $4 million per episode in cash license fees for a total of $944 million.

 Remaster

-Beginning in March 2012, high definition versions of all 236 Friends episodes were made available to local broadcast stations, starting with the pilot episode.
+Beginning in March 2012, high-definition versions of all 236 Friends episodes were made available to local broadcast stations, starting with the pilot episode.
 For the remastered episodes, Warner Bros. restored previously cropped images on the left and right sides of the screen, using the original 35 mm film source, to use the entire 16:9 widescreen frame.
 Because the show was not originally filmed for widescreen, but rather filmed in 4-perf format and protected for 4:3, some cropping problems arise in some shots where information from the top and bottom of the frame is removed, and some expanded shots reveal unintentional artifacts, including set edges, boom mics and body doubles replacing some of the main cast.

 In early versions of the HD remasters, there were also a few shots, including chroma effects shots, which were sourced from standard-definition videotape sources, as not all of the footage had been located in time for the remaster.
 The original film sources for these shots were later rescanned for later broadcast and release.
 These masters had been airing in New Zealand on TV2 since January 2011, and the earlier HD prints continue to air on Comedy Central in the United Kingdom as of 2020.
 Netflix added all ten seasons of Friends in high definition to its streaming service in the United States in January 2015 before the platform discontinued the series in late 2019.